-As gluten-containing foods are typically higher in carbohydrates — think: bread, pasta, tortillas, pastries — someone who is breaking out from eating glutenous foods may also want to consider the glycemic index or glycemic load of the foods they are eating.
+As gluten-containing foods are typically higher in carbohydrates, someone who is breaking out from eating glutenous foods may also want to consider the glycemic index and glycemic load of the foods they are eating.

-The glycemic index is essentially a scorecard that analyzes how quickly a food will impact your blood sugar.
-Ranging from 0 to 100, a food closer to the upper end (like white bread) will cause a more rapid and more intense blood sugar spike than a food closer to the lower end, like kale or broccoli.
+The glycemic index is a scorecard that analyzes how quickly certain foods will impact your blood sugar.
+Ranging from 0 to 100, anything closer to the upper end (like white bread) will cause a rapid and intense blood sugar spike than that closer to the lower end, like kale or broccoli.

 Similarly, the glycemic load is a ranking system that considers both the glycemic index and the typical serving size for each food.
 This is important because some foods can have a high glycemic index but a low glycemic load.

 For example, watermelon has a glycemic index of 72, which is on the higher side.
-But, when we take into account the typical serving size of watermelon — about one cup — the glycemic load is much lower, at about 8.
+But, when we consider the typical serving size of a watermelon — about one cup — the glycemic load is much lower, at about 8.